About Us

 The Walter Chapin Simpson Center for the Humanities supports a wide range of research across the humanities and humanistic social sciences, with a focus on leading-edge collaborative projects with the potential to reach beyond the academy.
 One of the most comprehensive humanities centers in the United States, it is well-known for its scholarly fellowship programs and major initiatives in digital humanities, public scholarship, and reimagining the humanities PhD.
 Simpson Center programs are grounded in collaboration, crossdisciplinarity, and an ethos of experimentation.

 The Simpson Center offers a rich spectrum of opportunities for intellectual community and plays a shaping and supportive role in the work of University of Washington faculty and graduate students.
-It provides funding and administrative support for scholarly fellowships, research clusters, graduate study groups, conferences, symposia, and microseminars, allowing faculty and graduate students to exchange ideas and develop projects with colleagues, visiting scholars, and members of other higher educational and cultural institutions.
+It provides funding and administrative support for scholarly fellowships, research clusters, graduate study groups, conferences, colloquia, and microseminars, allowing faculty and graduate students to exchange ideas and develop projects with colleagues, visiting scholars, and members of other higher educational and cultural institutions.
 Special programs for undergraduates are also underwritten by the center.

 The Simpson Center supports faculty-led projects on contemporary social issues and deep historical questions, and serves as an enlivening place for conversations across disciplines, publics, and communities.
-Funding is awarded to faculty to undertake projects such as organizing conferences and leading research clusters twice annually during competitive funding rounds, with applications reviewed by the Simpson Center executive board, a body led by the director of the Simpson Center and consisting of the dean of humanities, faculty from the divisions of the humanities, social sciences, and arts of the College of Arts & Sciences on the UW Seattle campus as well as from affiliated units at UW Bothell and Tacoma.
-The board also reviews nominations for the center’s Katz Distinguished Lectures in the Humanities, advises on policy, and actively participates in the development of new programs and initiatives.
+Funding is awarded to faculty to undertake projects--such as organizing conferences and leading research clusters--twice annually during competitive funding rounds, with applications reviewed by the Simpson Center executive board, a body led by the director of the Simpson Center and consisting of the dean of humanities as well as six faculty members from the College of Arts & Sciences and affiliated units at UW Bothell and Tacoma.
+The board also reviews nominations for the center’s Katz Distinguished Lectures in the Humanities, advises on policy, and participates in the development of new programs and initiatives.

 Led by a faculty director appointed by the dean of the College of Arts & Sciences, the Simpson Center has five full-time staff members.